Dyarhunaity/javascriptproject/README.md

 # javascriptproject

-In this project , my collegues and I made a web development quiz were you can challenge yourself  to this amazing , educational questions to prove to yourself and others that you can be
+In this project , we made a web development quiz were you can challenge yourself  to this amazing , educational questions to prove to yourself and others that you can be

 a successful web developer .